Voice: +1

 the United States Department of Treasury; and developed the first

 export markets of United States specialty paper to Japan.
-In 1987, Mr. Cohen joined the leading Japanese printing

 press manufacturer Komori.
 There he handled market development of